AI Children's Book Illustrations: Create Your Book Art for Free in 2026 Self-publishing a children's book used to require hiring an illustrator for **$1,500–$10,000+** and waiting 3–6 months for de...

 • Same style keywords in every prompt

-• Generate character reference sheet first — front/back/side poses for reference
+• Generate a character reference sheet first — front/back/side poses, then reference it in every scene prompt

 [CHARACTER BIBLE HERE], standing in a sunny meadow,